National Youth In Transition Database

 What is National Youth in Transition Database?

 The National Youth in Transition Database is a national study that surveys youth about their thoughts and experiences of foster care services and tracks the independent living services that youth receive.
-The Tennessee Department of Children’s Services and YVLifeSet are partners in ensuring best practice, which is required by the US government.
+The Tennessee Department of Children’s Services and YVLifeSet are partners in ensuring best practices, which is required by the US government.

 Who Participates In the Database?

-All youth in foster care who turn 17, a sample of 19 year olds and a sample of 21 year olds.
+All youth in foster care who turn 17, a sample of 19-year-olds and a sample of 21-year-olds.